-Reporting codes are 2 digit codes which are sent to the receiver at the monitoring station along with the customer ID code for each transmission.
-They identify the type of alarm to the receiver (See "Comms Format").
-Once you have selected which group of reporting codes to program, use the arrow keys to toggle through the reporting codes, and enter in a 2 digit number.
-If you are sending a 3/1 or 4/1 format where the reporting code needs to only be one digit, program the one digit followed by a "0".
-For example, if you want to send a "5" to the monitoring station, program "50" into the reporting code.
-To disable a reporting code, program it with FF (default setting).
-Pressing the [] key when entering the code will call up a menu for hex digit entry and to "Save and Exit" from the Reporting Codes menu.
+nopoi ing , REPORTING COD Reporting codes are 2 digit codes which are sent to the receiver at the monitoring station a with the customer ID code for each transmission.
+They identify the type of alarm to the receiver at the arrow keys to toggle through the reporting codes, and enter in a 2 digit number.
+If you sending a 3/1 or 4/1 format where the reporting code needs to only be one digit, program digit followed by a "0".
+For example, if you want to send a "5" to the monitoring station, pro "50" into the reporting code.
+To disable a reporting code, program it with FF (default settin Pressing the [] key when entering the code will call up a menu for hex digit entry and to ' and Exit" from the Reporting Codes menu. e 1 2 is A2 ZONE ALARM (00) Alarm Reporting Codes for Zones 001 to 128.
+Momentary and maintained arm zones will send the reporting code programmed in this section for a closing. е ZONE RESTORE (01) Restoral Reporting Codes for Zones 001 to 128.
+See Restore on BTO and Rest on Disarm for when the zone restoral will be sent to the monitoring station.
+Momentary and maintained arm zones will send the reporting code programmed in this section for an opening.